3deiva/Notification_microservice/README.md

 ---

-*Built as a Scrum team delivery for Congruent Technologies.*
 *Problem statement: "Build a Notification System for a Payroll System"* *Our answer: A production-grade event-driven microservice — designed, decided, and delivered the Agile way.*